The smarter way

 Message Notifications

-This API provides a reliable interface to manually initiate message notifications for a specific transaction, based on either a provided session_id or order_no.
-It is particularly useful in scenarios where message notifications—such as SMS, email, or WhatsApp—have not been delivered as expected, often due to issues with third-party services.
-Additionally, the API is helpful when customer contact information (email or phone number) has been updated, and you want to ensure the customer receives the relevant transaction message notifications again.
+This API provides a reliable interface to manually initiate message notifications for a specific transaction, based on either a provided or .
+It is particularly useful in scenarios where message notifications—such as , , or —have not been delivered as expected, often due to issues with third-party services.
+Additionally, the API is helpful when customer contact information ( or ) has been updated, and you want to ensure the customer receives the relevant transaction message notifications again.
 By using this API, you can ensure that once the issue is resolved or contact details are updated, message notifications can be promptly sent to the customer without requiring a new transaction.

 Benefits: